weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 ![](/guides/images/multicast/service-name-definition-instances.png)

-In this dialog, select the Task Definition you created, then give the service a name and assign the number of tasks to 3.
+Select the Task Definition you just created, then give the service a name and assign the number of tasks to 3.
 Click `Create Service` and then `View Service`.
 Wait for the containers to spin up, when they've changed from PENDING to RUNNING, before moving on to the next section.

 ##<a name="visualize-multicast"></a>Visualizing Multicast in Weave Cloud